ukparliament/ontologies/procedure/flowcharts/meta/design-notes/index.md

 ### Procedure conclusion

-Procedure conclusion steps should only be brought into play by either a route from a procedural step happening within Parliament.
+Procedure conclusion steps can only be brought into play by either a route from a procedural step happening within Parliament.
 This may be a step in the House of Commons or a step in the House of Lords or a bicameral step.
 Procedure conclusion steps should not be brought into play by steps happening outside of Parliament, for example: an 'Instrument remains law' step.